gie-sakura/msnlora/README.md

-+# Messenger LoRa
+# Messenger LoRa

-+
-+This repo is a practice repo I am using to learn Bitbucket.
+Low-power system based on the LoRa protocol to provide a messaging system.